yahoogm/final-project-gigih/README.md

 ## Feature

 - Home page

-  User can see all of card videos list, and user can click the card for move to detail video page.
-The card share information about thumbnail image, title video, and author of the video.
+  - User can see all of card videos list.
+  - User can click the card for move to detail video page.
+  - The card share information about thumbnail image, title video, and author of the video.

 - Detail video page
-  User can see and watch embeed video from [Youtube](https://youtube.com), all list products of the video, comment list for the video, and add comment for the video.
+  - User can see and watch embeed video from [Youtube](https://youtube.com),
+  - All list products of the video, comment list for the video, and add comment for the video.

 ## Installation